trilogy-group/ws-eng-conduit-ai-assessment/README.md

 1. Start the code in GitHub Codespaces:
    - Sign up for a free GitHub Codespaces account here: https://github.com/settings/codespaces using your GitHub account.
    - Open the following link to launch a browser-based VSCode environment: https://github.com/codespaces/new?repo=678723453&ref=rwa/design-and-implementation-v1.
-   - Once the project is running, seed the database by running `npm run seed`.
+   - This will automatically install the project dependencies, seed the database, and start the backend and frontend servers.
-   - Access the UI at http://localhost:3001 and log in with `jcosten0@purevolume.com` / `password`.
+   - Once these are done, you can access the UI at http://localhost:3001 and log in with `jcosten0@purevolume.com` / `password`.
+   - The environment comes with a pre-configured Aider AI CLI chat interface.
+You must use this tool for all AI interactions.
 1. Walk through the project and understand the codebase:
    - The React frontend is in the `frontend` folder.
    - The NestJS backend is in the `backend` folder, including the database migrations.
-1. Access the ChatGPT interface linked on the Crossover assessment.
-   - Open it and send a test message to ensure it's working.
-   - Look at the built-in prompts to understand their utility.
+1. As mentioned, you will use Aider as the sole AI tool for this assessment.
+   - The [official docs](https://aider.chat/docs/usage/tutorials.html) to get started.
+   - The command to launch the Aider CLI with an assessment-specific API key is provided on the Crossover assessment page.
+   - This key will allow you to use Aider for about 100 messages.
+If you run out of messages, please submit your progress until that point.
+   - Please make sure to not delete the `.aider.chat.history.md` and `.aider.input.history` files.
+These will be part of your submission.
 1. Look at the [plan.md](./plan.md) file to understand how you should structure your implementation plan for this assessment.
 1. Check out and acknowledge the grading criteria.

-Notes:
+## Notes

 - About the repository:
   - Please do NOT fork this repository.
 You will share your code changes as a git diff at the end.